jundalisay/superb/content/en/research/einstein/relativity/section-21.md

-+++
+---
+title: "The Foundations of Classical Mechanics and Special Relativity are Unsatisfactory"
+heading: "Section 21"
+date: 2022-03-22
-title=  "How are The Foundations of Classical Mechanics And Special Relativity Unsatisfactory?" heading=  "Section 21" description=  "Einstein Claims that General Relativity can solve the insufficiencies of Classical Mechanics" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-20" linkbtext=  "section-20" linkf=  "/research/einstein/relativity/section-22" linkftext=  "section-22"
+description: "Einstein Claims that General Relativity can solve the insufficiencies of Classical Mechanics"
-+++
+image: "/covers/rel.jpg"
+---

-<span style="color=  red">Newton's First Law <!-- 1 Classical mechanics starts with the following law=  Material particles far from other material particles continue to move uniformly in a straight line or a state of rest.
-This law --> is only valid for non-moving `K`</span> which=
+{{< c v="red" >}} Newton's First Law <!-- 1 Classical mechanics starts with the following law=  Material particles far from other material particles continue to move uniformly in a straight line or a state of rest.
+This law --> is only valid for non-moving `K` {{< /c >}} which:
 - have unique states of motion, and
 - are in uniform translational motion relative to each other.

-<span style="color=  red">Relative to other reference-bodies `K`, the law is not valid.</span>  Both in classical mechanics and in special relativity, we differentiate between=
+{{< c v="red" >}} Relative to other reference-bodies `K`, the law is not valid.{{< /c >}}

+Both in classical mechanics and in special relativity, we differentiate between:
 - viewpoints `K` [man outside the box]  where the laws of nature can hold relatively [affected by c]
 - viewpoints `K` [man inside the box] where those laws cannot hold relatively [insignificant to c] <!-- to which these laws do not hold -->